patb6/gcs-bike-analysis/bike-case-study.md

 #### Observation \#2

-Casual and members tend to use different bicycles
+Casual and members tend to use the electric bike and members use the classic bike.

 ![](bike-case-study_files/figure-gfm/ob2-bike-type-use-1.jpeg)<!-- -->